Never Hate Monday Again By Doing These 7 Things

 “When you do something out of duty, is there any love in it?
 In duty there is no love.
-The structure of duty in which the human being is caught is destroying him.
-So long as you are compelled to do something because it is your duty you don’t love what you are doing.
 When there is love there is no duty and no responsibility.” — J. Krishnamurti

 Why do we act with such duty on Mondays, and why do we have such constructs around days of the week?